davidedelpapa/gphotospy/README.md

 MIT, see the _LICENSE_ file.

+## Changelog

+- V. 0.1.2: Added media item object representation
+- V. 0.1.1: Added documentation
+- V. 0.1.0: Fisrt usable version

 ## About me

 Too shy to talk about it (not true).
-THis project though has been a relief during COVID lockdown.
+This project though has been a relief during COVID lockdown.